stevie-chambers/cukeAPI/README.md

 cukeAPI is a tool used to develop and test an API using Test-Driven Development (TDD).

-Maybe one day cukeAPI will also generate the API, but that's over the horizon.
+Maybe one day cukeAPI will morph into pukeAPI and generate the API, but that's over the horizon.

 ## What's the big idea?